egvijayanand/dotnet-maui-templates/README.md

 We all know that .NET MAUI is an evolution of Xamarin.Forms.

-And now, Production supported .NET MAUI RC1 released on 12 Apr 2022 along with VS2022 Version 17.2.0 Preview 3.0, almost ready for GA.
+And now, Production supported .NET MAUI RC2 released on 27 Apr 2022 along with VS2022 Version 17.2.0 Preview 5.0, inching closer to GA.

 Templates have been updated to support the latest release and is available to install from.